 You’ve seen the roll-and-go tools all over Instagram, but what exactly do ice rollers do for the skin?

-Designed to be chilled to deliver a cooling, tightening effect to the skin, the simple, hand-held tool is best known for its ability to quickly de-puff a tired complexion.
+Designed to be chilled to deliver a cooling, tightening effect to the skin, the simple, hand-held tool is best known for its ability to quickly de-puff and soothe a tired or inflamed complexion.
 But as skin experts explain, the trending tool offers a host of other legitimate skin-care benefits, too.

 What are the benefits of ice-rolling?

 “Ice rollers stimulate the lymphatic system and massage the face to get rid of puffiness and toxins, stimulate blood flow and reduce muscle tension,” explains Miami dermatologist Annie Gonzalez, MD.
 “Anything ‘cryo’ is anti-inflammatory, meaning it will slow the effects of aging, speed up healing and can stimulate collagen production,” says celebrity esthetician Joanna Czech.

 Even better, the cooling action of the tool also allows for a refreshed, brighter-looking appearance.
 “Ice rollers may also help constrict blood vessels, thus decreasing inflammation and reducing the appearance of broken capillaries,” adds Dr. Gonzalez.

 How do you use an ice roller?